 For example, with younger kids, things may appear to be going swimmingly because Johnny hasn’t wet the bed for three weeks.
 But then he starts back up.
 It happens, and you need to be ready for.
 Or if you have teenagers, they may revert to those intolerable attitudes that teenagers are known for.
 Child experts maintain that these temporary regressions are actually just inarticulate ways of dealing with a stressful situation.

-Moving can be a pretty traumatic and anxiety-inducing experience for kids, but you can ease the transition if you know how to help your kids adjust to a move in Los Angeles.
+Moving can be a pretty traumatic and anxiety-inducing experience for kids, but you can ease the transition if you know how to help your kids adjust to a move in Riverside.
 Still, it can be an ongoing process extended over several months, so you’ll need some persistence.